tobypatterson/pred_machine_learning/Machine Learning 010 - Project Writeup.md

 ## Executive Summary

 In this analysis we will try to predict 20 observations based on data from personal fitness devices.
+Using the _randomForest_ algorithm on a subset of important predictors (31 of total), we can predict the outcome on a training dataset with about 99% accuracy.

 ## Exploratory Analysis